25 Small, Interesting Cultural Differences Between France and the USA

 If you’re visiting in summer, it’s worth double-checking that your accommodation does have AC, unless a warm room doesn’t particularly bother you.

-I’m not sure how this is possible, but policemen in France somehow are all extremely attractive.
+Okay yes, this is very much a lighthearted (and a bit silly 😅) point.
+And I’m not sure how this is possible, but policemen in France are somehow all extremely attractive.

-And this isn’t just me being weird, I’ve discussed this with a few different people, and we all agree that objectively speaking, somehow French policemen are just very good-looking.
+And this isn’t just me being weird, I’ve discussed this with a few different people, and we all agree that, objectively speaking, French policemen just are very good-looking.

 6. Different Sirens